M.S. Program in Computer Science

 In this option, the student performs a research project under the guidance of a faculty advisor (usually 2–3 semester long), and writes a dissertation.
 The student must take 6–9 credits of CSE 599 (M.S.
 Thesis) as a part of their graduation requirement.

-All students must satisfy the M.S. breadth requirement regardless of the chosen option.
-This requirement is satisfied by taking 4 courses out of designated groups of courses.
+- satisfy the M.S. breadth requirement by taking courses covering three of four designated groups of courses.
 For specifics, please refer to the latest Graduate Handbook.